Residential schools reading list

 Justice Murray Sinclair

-The Truth and Reconciliation Commission Call to Actions 62-65 focus on the specific educational needs of Indigenous students and the need for increased education within the public school system and the impacts of the residential school system.
-Canadian educators can help to meet these Calls to Action by proactively adapting their classrooms to better fit the needs of Reconciliation education if their curriculums have not yet been updated.
+The Truth and Reconciliation Commission Calls to Action numbers 62-65 focus on the specific educational needs of Indigenous students and the need for increased education within the public school system of the impacts of the residential school system.
+Canadian educators can help to meet these Calls to Action by proactively adapting their classrooms to better fit the needs of reconciliation education if their curriculums have not yet been updated.

-Indigenous Theatre at the National Arts Centre has curated reading lists that focus on the residential school system and its impacts on Indigenous children for students in grades K-12.
+The National Arts Centre has curated reading lists that focus on the residential school system and its impacts on Indigenous children for students in grades K-12.
 These books bring the experiences of Indigenous children and their families to life in age-appropriate language that allows all students to engage in reconciliation education.
+The following activities help to bridge the content of the books to students’ knowledge about Indigenous peoples in Canada.